johnparkerg/whatsapp-openai-assistants/README.md

 ### Getting Started

-First make sure to copy the .env.sample and add OpenAI, Upstash and Facebook tokens.
+First make sure to copy the .env.sample to .env.local and add OpenAI, Upstash and Facebook tokens.

 The FB_VERIFY can be any token you define just as long as it matches the one you use setting up your webhook in FB.